 No woman comes prepared as to what it takes to be a mother!
 Same holds true for me as well.
-I never came with any preparations of motherhood.
-And bang when motherhood happened, I was shouldered with the double responsibility of being a first time mom and single parenting.
+I never came with any preparations for motherhood.
+And bang when motherhood happened, I was shouldered with the double responsibility of being a first-time mom and single parenting.

 Ever since I started on this journey of single parenting, I cannot tell you the number of single parents I have met both offline and online.
 It is great to have a support system or someone who understands the same situation as you go through.
 It is primarily because they are also in the same boat as you.

 Life gives us enough moments to break down.
 There are numerous times when out of nowhere I start blaming my single mom status for every single thing.
 While I am thankful for the tremendous support I have in the form of my parents and sister, but today I would like to write something different.

 A DIFFERENT TAKE

 Today on the blog, I would like to get my imagination rolling and write down as to what my day would look like had we been living alone – with just the two of us.
 I would address myself as the third person- ‘She’ or by the name ‘Alice’.

 I am pretty confident, that during those initial days when I had just started single parenting, the days would have been pretty rough.
 Of course, they weren’t easy when I was with my parents.
 But being alone with a child and everything to take care of is a different ball game altogether.